softwaresaved/distance-consultancy/developer/SetUpDevelopmentEnvironment.md

 R 2.9.0 (current as of May 2009):

 * MRDS and DSM analysis engines
-* From http://www.r-project.org or from the DevCD\R directory.
+* From http://www.r-project.org or from the DevCD\R folder.
 * Unix "tools" (required to build libraries).
   - For more on what's required see Appendix E (The Windows Toolset) of R installation and administration.
   - Get the latest version from http://www.murdoch-sutherland.com/Rtools/.
 Choose "package authoring installation"